tkluck/GaloisFields.jl/README.md

 ## Fast multiplications
 In some cases, we make use of [Zech's logarithms][zech] for faster multiplications.
-By default, this happens if the order of the field is less than ``2^16``, and if the primitive element is also a multiplicative generator.
+By default, this happens if the order of the field is less than ``2^16``, if the characteristic is not 2, and if the primitive element is also a multiplicative generator.
 However, you can override this by calling either of

 ```julia
 GaloisFields.enable_zech_multiplication(F)